 Even if you don’t think you’re going to need it, just pack it.
-When we go on road trips we normally have a very loose, vague plan of where we will end up, the journey being more important than the destination.
-We always find these little gems ‘in the middle of nowhere’, be it a local monument a quaint little tea garden and kids play area.
-You will always need the sunblock.
+When we go on road trips we normally have a very loose, vague plan of where we will end up, the journey is more important than the destination.
+We always find these little gems ‘in the middle of no where’, be it a local monument a quaint little tea garden and a kids play area.
+You will always need sunblock.

 FYI – Sunblock is not exclusive to summer!
 Have you ever had Snow Burn?
 It’s the same!!

 One of the most important things you should always ensure that you never run out of is water!!!
 When planning your family road trip with kids you should always carry a few spare bottles of water in your car.
-If you have a break down on the side of the road, you can be stuck there for hours.
+If you have a breakdown on the side of the road (the car I mean, not you mom!), you can be stuck there for hours.
 It is essential that everyone stays well hydrated at all times, especially kids.
 Water is life.

 5. Keep the Cool!